-Despite the global impact of the COVID-19 pandemic and following the completion of 100% acquisition of Tembo by VivoPower, Tembo was able to generate long-term business opportunities from new and existing customers internationally.
-A 7 years distribution agreement was executed with GB Auto Group Pty Limited and GB Electric Vehicles Pty Ltd (together "GB Auto"), who as a result will be the exclusive Australia-wide distributor of Tembo's products.
-As part of the agreement, GB Auto committed to the purchase of a minimum of 2,000 Tembo e-LV kits (Landcruiser and Hilux models) in the first 4 years of the agreement.
+Despite the global impact of the COVID-19 pandemic and following the completion of 100% acquisition of Tembo by VivoPower, Tembo was able to deliver some electric vehicle kits and generate long-term business opportunities from new and existing customers internationally.
 In June 2021, a definitive agreement was executed with Acces Industriel Mining Inc. (Acces) whereby Acces has exclusive distributorship rights in Canada for Tembo's electric light vehicles in Canada.
 Under the agreement, Acces intends to purchase 1,675 Tembo e-LV conversion kits by December 2026.
 In the same month, a non-binding heads of terms were signed with Artic Trucks Limited ("Arctic"), with a potential commitment from Arctic to purchase 800 Tembo e-LV conversion kits over the ensuing 5.5 years for the Nordic market (including Norway, Finland, Sweden and Iceland), with the definitive agreement expected to be signed shortly.
-In July 2021, a definitive agreement was signed with Tembo's existing Mongolian dealer, Bodiz International Group LLC ("Bodiz"), who intends to purchase 350 Tembo e-LV conversion kits by December 2026.
+In July 2021, a definitive agreement was signed with Tembo's existing Mongolian dealer, Bodiz International Group LLC ("Bodiz"), who intends to purchase 3,000 conversion kits, covering 50 countries, over the next 5 years.

-During the second half of the financial year, Tembo accelerated the development of its 72kWh battery platform for the Landcruiser model in accordance with the highest automotive product development process standards, including but not limited to Advanced Product Quality Planning (APQP) and Product & Design Validation Plans (PVP & DVP) in close cooperation with GB Auto and Toyota Motor Corporation Australia Limited ("Toyota Australia").
-In recent months, Tembo's team of engineers have collectively developed an enhanced product, which is undergoing extensive testing and at the same time as the first customer prototype vehicles for this enhanced product are being assembled in Australia.
+During the second half of the fiscal year, Tembo accelerated the development of its 72kWh battery platform for the Landcruiser model in accordance with the highest automotive product development process standards, including but not limited to Advanced Product Quality Planning (APQP) and Product & Design Validation Plans (PVP & DVP) in close cooperation with Toyota Motor Corporation Australia Limited ("Toyota Australia").
+In recent months, Tembo's team of engineers have collectively developed an enhanced product, which has been undergoing extensive and rigorous testing at the same time as the first customer prototype vehicles for this enhanced product are being assembled in Australia.
+The enhanced product has significantly more power along with a much-extended range and payload capability.